About Mediation and Arbitration

 The Office of the Property Rights Ombudsman provides free mediation and arbitration services to property owners whose property rights are being taken.

-If you would like to request mediation or arbitration from the OPRO, please fill out and send in the request form obtained by clicking on the “Request for Mediation or Arbitration” button at the top of this page.
+If you would like to request mediation or arbitration, please fill out and send in the "Request for Mediation or Arbitration" form found at the "Submit a Request" dropdown at the top of this page.